 She has written a compelling account of her ascent of Everest, On Top of the World, and a Dorling Kindersley book on mountains, entitled Everest.

-She is a trustee for the Sir Edmund Hillary’s Himalayan Trust, a fellow of the Royal Geographical Society, has been closely involved with The Duke of Edinburgh’s Award Scheme and the Outward Bound Trust.
+She is a trustee for Sir Edmund Hillary’s Himalayan Trust, a fellow of the Royal Geographical Society, and has been closely involved with The Duke of Edinburgh’s Award Scheme and the Outward Bound Trust.

-Motivational Speaking:
+Rebecca Stephens – Motivational Speaking:

 As the first British woman to climb Everest, Rebecca Stephens occupies a unique place in mountaineering history, and yet regards herself as nothing other than ordinary.